Page 7.64 ( 4,692)

 OVERSHOOT OF VECTOR TO FAF WITHOUT ADVISING---

-THE BETTER YOU KNOW WHAT IS SUPPOSED TO HAPPEN THE BETTER YOU CAN PROTECT
+THE BETTER YOU KNOW WHAT IS SUPPOSED TO HAPPEN THE BETTER YOU

 YOURSELF